Frequently Asked Questions

 National Testing Network

-Candidates (including lateral CO transfers) may apply online for CO or DO positions with our department via:
+Candidates may apply online for Detention Officer (DO) positions with our department via:

-National Testing Network (NTN) administers several tests a week at multiple locations across the northwest for a fee starting at $30 for CO and DO candidates.
+National Testing Network (NTN) administers several tests a week at multiple locations across the northwest for a fee starting at $30 for DO candidates.
 In the state of Washington, tests are administered Wednesday, Friday and Saturday at NTN’s Everett testing center and offered on a less frequent basis in Eastern Washington and Western Oregon.
-CO and DO candidates are required to take both a written exam and a physical abilities test.
-The written test for CO candidates includes a video-based human relations test, a reading test, a count test and a report writing test.
+DO candidates are required to take both a written exam and a physical abilities test.
 The written test for DO candidates includes a video-based human relations test and a reading test.
 NTN also administers the Physical Abilities Test (PAT) which includes push-ups, sit-ups and a 1.5 mile run.
 Further information on the testing requirements can be found at the NTN website.

 After passing these tests, DAJD Human Resources will contact qualified candidates for further processing.
 Please visit NTN’s website for further information on how to apply and for a schedule of the test dates.